ajalt/clikt/docs/options.md

 ## Password Prompts

-You can also create a option that uses a hidden prompt and asks for confirmation.
+You can also create an option that uses a hidden prompt and asks for confirmation.
 This combination of behavior is commonly used for passwords.